-“We hope that our breakthrough will lead to a future of non-invasive health monitoring solutions.
-The microsensors will allow patients to be immediately alerted.
+"We hope that our breakthrough will be the forerunner for a future of non-invasive health monitoring solutions.
+Microsensors will allow patients to be immediately alerted.
 A way to intervene whenever their physiological conditions such as heart rate and blood sugar exceed a critical threshold ", Professor Ho said.

-"Now that we have demonstrated the viability of our reader, the next step is to develop a series of passive (battery-free) microsensors.
-Devices capable of monitoring various physiological parameters such as glucose, bioelectrical and chemical activity of the blood ”.
+"Now that we have demonstrated the feasibility of our reader, the next step is to develop a series of passive (batteryless) microsensors.
+Devices capable of monitoring various physiological parameters such as glucose, bioelectrical and chemical activity of the blood ".

 Source: National University of Singapore.